nxskok/pasias/docs/15-logistic-regression.md

-Each line of the data file is a single observation, not frequencies of yes and no (like the premature babies question was).
+Each line of the data file is a single observation, not frequencies of yes and no (like the premature babies question, later, is).
 The response variable is a factor, so the first level is the baseline and the *second* level is the one predicted.
 R puts factor levels alphabetically, so `no` is first and `yes` is second.
 That is, a logistic regression